Download (PDF: 943 KB)

 Unlike other disaster loan programs, they do not require physical damage to a business.

-In order to meet the high demand for EIDLs, the SBA announced in April that it was capping the loans at $150,000 per business, and that the advance grants would be $1,000 per employee, with a maximum amount of $10,000.
+In order to meet the high demand for EIDLs, the SBA announced in April 2020 that it was capping the loans at $150,000 per business, and that the advance grants would be $1,000 per employee, with a maximum amount of $10,000.
 Under the new “targeted” EIDL funding, $10 billion has been appropriated for businesses that did not receive the full EIDL advance grant that they are eligible for (up to the full $10,000), and $5 billion was appropriated for grants to small businesses with 10 or fewer employees that suffered an economic loss of greater than 50% due to COVID (up to $5,000/business).

 2. How much can a business receive from an EIDL?

-Under the SBA’s new guidelines, eligible small businesses can receive up to $15,000 in unsecured EIDLs, based on their working capital needs (secured loans may be for higher amounts).
-The CARES Act includes a provision allowing small businesses to receive advances of up to $10,000 (the EIDL grant) which will be disbursed ahead of the full EIDL amount; this grant amount is forgivable if used for an eligible purpose.
-The SBA’s new guidelines clarify that borrowers can receive $1,000 per employee in advance grant funds, capped at $10,000.
+Before April 6, 2021, eligible small businesses can receive up to $15,000 in unsecured EIDLs, based on their working capital needs (secured loans may be for higher amounts).
 Unsecured EIDLs and the advance grants can be combined for a maximum total of $25,000; the maximum loan amount for EIDLs (if secured) is $150,000.